delashum/shadows/README.md

 ## TODO

-- when hover on body you can copy box- [ ]shadow CSS and it hides lights completely
+- when hover on body you can copy box shadow CSS and it hides lights completely
 - NTH support light / dark (don't go with theme, just toggle).
 Use recessed style icons for this
 - separate state for light / dark mode as they need to be finetuned separately
 - NTH allow setting background colors for box and background.
 Just do css?
 Give them a textarea with monospace and label all objects with an ID they can target?